-Altar Set-Up for Beginners and Wiccans on a Budget
+Altar Set-Up for Beginners and Witches on a Budget

 Items You Can Find In Nature by Element

-As you can see, I laid out my Celtic green altar cloth first.
+For a very simple altar set up, and one that can be put away if need be, check out the photo to the right.
+As you can see, I laid out a green altar cloth that was given to me as a gift.
 Then I placed a mirror and two pieces of coral in the West, representative of the element water.
 The triple-goddess leaves and stones were positioned in the North to represent Earth, the fairy figurine and feather in the East to represent Air, and a candle to the South to represent Fire, of course.
 In the middle, I placed my new Goddess figurine, as well as a gold pin to represent the God.
-Unfortunately, I don't have anything to represent the God just yet, though I've been waiting to come across an acorn or some sort of golden candle or deer candle to represent the God.
-It'll come to me in time.
-I chose the gold pin, as it is made of gold which is representative of the Sun, which in turn is the God's domain.
+Unfortunately, if you don't have anything to represent the male divine, use whatever you feel will work!
+You can also use an acorn or some sort of golden candle to represent the God.
+Also, don't forget you can always print off pictures from online to represent whatever god and goddess you want to work with.